LEGAL · HIPAA

 G. Public Health and Safety

-We may disclose PHI for public health activities or to prevent a serious threat to health or safety when permitted by law.
+We may disclose PHI for public health activities (such as reporting adverse drug events to the FDA Adverse Event Reporting System / FAERS) or to prevent a serious and imminent threat to health or safety when permitted by law.

 H. Health Oversight Activities

-We may disclose PHI to agencies responsible for oversight of healthcare systems, licensing, audits, inspections, investigations, and compliance activities.
+We may disclose PHI to agencies responsible for oversight of healthcare systems, licensing, audits, inspections, investigations, and compliance activities (e.g., HHS Office for Civil Rights, state medical boards, state attorneys general).

 I. Law Enforcement